dmarell/docker-ubuntu/README.md

 Successfully tagged myubuntu-image:latest
 ```

-Start it, and give it a name:
+Start it, and give it a name this time:
 ```bash
 $ docker run -it --name myubuntu-1 myubuntu-image bash root@632e26f1fd8a:/#